Why Do I Feel The Need To Plan Everything? Achieve Easy Balance

 When looking for the reasons behind your constant need to plan everything, it’s essential not to overlook the role of childhood experiences in shaping this behavior.

-Early life encounters with authority figures, such as parents, can significantly impact your need for control and order in your everyday life.
-Let’s explore this aspect in more detail below.
+- Early Life Encounters: Your interactions with authority figures, such as parents, can significantly impact your need for control and order in your everyday life.

-Other factors in your childhood could contribute to your need for planning.
-Experiences of unpredictability or sudden changes in life circumstances may have left an indelible mark on your sensibilities.
+- Unpredictability: Experiences of unpredictability or sudden changes in life circumstances may have left an indelible mark on your sensibilities, causing you to adopt a meticulous approach to life.

 - Strongly encouraged goal-setting and planning ahead